abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Meet](../04_order/meet.svg)

-The same rules as for the joins apply.
+The same rules as for the joins apply, but in reverse.

 Hasse diagrams
 ---